Tib3rius/AutoRecon/README.md

                         scan-profiles.toml).
 Default: default
   -o OUTPUT, --output OUTPUT
                         The output directory for results.
+Default: results --single-target       Only scan a single target.
+A directory named after the target will not be created.
+Instead, the directory structure will be created within the output directory.
+                        Default: false
+  --only-scans-dir      Only create the "scans" directory for results.
+Other
+                        directories (e.g. exploit, loot, report) will not be created.
+Default: false --heartbeat HEARTBEAT
-Default: results --nmap NMAP           Override the {nmap_extra} variable in scans.
+                        Specifies the heartbeat interval (in seconds) for task status messages.
+Default: 60 --nmap NMAP           Override the {nmap_extra} variable in scans.
 Default:
                         -vv --reason -Pn
   --nmap-append NMAP_APPEND